(Click for more)

 We custom design for our client’s lifestyle by creating functional outdoor living spaces, while maximizing their yards full potential and fulfilling their vision.
 Low maintenance and modern? or country rustic?
 We turn your imagination and ideas into reality with our high-resolution, 3D aerial imagery.
 We have all the tools and experience that will get your stunning designs built to the highest standard.

 From the design stage to completion, Monville Landscaping has the experience and expertise to accomplish any job no matter how big or small.
 Our lead foreman has over 15 years of experience, and studied at "Intitution lemonier" in France, giving his work a combination of Canadian and European design.

 Partnered with Monville Landscaping, StoneDecks are virtually indestructible, waterproof, and require little to no maintenance.
 Sick of sanding and staining your wood deck every year?
 We can lay our stone over your existing deck, reducing costs and giving you a deck you can enjoy year round with low maintenance!
 30 years later?
 Your StoneDeck will look just as amazing as when you first built it!

-RECENT NEWS IN LANDSCAPING
+NEWS IN LANDSCAPING

 Think Smart, Think Small

 Imagine being able to eat your evening meal under the open sky, in your own backyard, surrounded by friends and family.
 Alfresco dining is popular these days having a designated dining area, complete with an outdoor cooking area, has become one of 2018’s landscaping trends.

 Different this year is the location of this open-air eating area—Its no longer close to the kitchen but further afield.
 Creating a unique space at the back of the yard, far from the lights and bustle of the house is on-trend.